west232/savana/Readme.md

 3. created Lambda function attached with role, EFS configuration and vpc configuration
     * used the "data archive_file" to zip the lambda_function.py file
-    * zip file "layer.zip" contains the necessary dependencies to run the function
+    * layer.zip:  contains the necessary dependencies/external Python packages to run the function

 ##################################################